 Rules and time limits for appeal

-Following the amendment of Article 78 IPA (by virtue of Article 11 L. 4686/2020), the obligation to present oneself before the Appeal Committees remains waived for the appellants who are either under geographical restriction or reside in a Reception/Accommodation facility.
-In case these cannot be represented by a lawyer or another authorized person/ consultant, a certification shall be submitted before the Appeal Authority.
+Following the amendment of Article 83(3) Asylum Code, the obligation to present oneself before the Appeal Committees remains waived for the appellants who are either under geographical restriction or reside in a Reception/Accommodation facility.
+In case the appellant cannot be represented by a lawyer or another authorised person/ consultant, a certification shall be submitted before the Appeal Authority.
 More specifically, for the appellants who reside in a Reception/Accommodation facility a residence written certification shall be issued by the Director of the Reception/Accommodation facility, upon application that should not be filed earlier than 3 days before the date of examination of the appeal.
-This certification confirms that the appellant resided in the facility at the day that the application for the certificate was filed.
-Appellants, against whom a geographical restriction is imposed must submit by the day before the examination of their appeal a written certification issued by the Police or a Citizens’ Service Centre (ΚΕΠ) located at the area of the geographical restriction, confirming that they presented themselves before said authorities.
-The application for such a certificate must not be filed longer than 2 days before the date of the appeal’s examination.
+This certification confirms that the appellant resided in the facility on the day that the application for the certificate was filed.
+Appellants, against whom a geographical restriction is imposed must submit a written certification issued by the Police or a Citizens’ Service Centre (ΚΕΠ) located at the area of the geographical restriction by the day before the examination of their appeal, confirming that they presented themselves before said authorities.
+The application for such a certificate must not be filed longer than two days before the date of the appeal’s examination.
 In case the appellant does not submit the aforementioned certification, it is presumed that they have implicitly revoked their appeal according to Article 86 of Asylum Code.

-Similarly to the concerns raised under the Regular procedure as regards the severity of these new procedural requirements, serious concerns with regard to the effectiveness of the remedy and the risk of a violation of the principle of non-refoulement are thus also applicable to appeals in the context of fast-track border procedures.
+Similarly to the concerns raised under the Regular procedure as regards the severity of these new procedural requirements, serious concerns with regard to the effectiveness of the remedy and the risk of a violation of the principle of non-refoulement are also applicable to appeals in the context of fast-track border procedures.

-The general provisions regarding judicial review, as amended in 2018 and 2019, are also applicable for judicial review issued within the framework of the fast-track border procedure and concerns raised with regard to the effectiveness of the remedy are equally valid (see Regular Procedure).
+The general provisions regarding judicial review, as amended in 2018 and 2019, are also applicable for judicial review issued within the framework of the fast-track border procedure and concerns raised with regard to the effectiveness of the remedy are equally valid (see Regular Procedure: Appeal).
 Thus, among others, the application for annulment before the Administrative Court does not have automatic suspensive effect, even if combined with an application for suspension.
 Suspensive effect is only granted by a relevant decision of the Court.
 This judicial procedure before the Administrative Courts is not accessible to asylum seekers without legal representation.

 In general, the Asylum Service registered subsequent asylum applications despite pending applications for annulment before the Administrative Court; both procedures can run in parallel.